simona01r/VideoSearch/README.md

 Resource type: search;
 method: list;
+parameters:  part,
+             q,
+             type,
+             nextPageToken,
+             prevPageToken
-parameters:                values:
+values:      snippet,
-  -part,                    -snippet
-  -q,                       -query
-  -type,                    -video
+             query,
+             video
-  -nextPageToken,           -retreive the next page in the ResultSet -prevPageToken            -retreive the next page in the ResultSet
+             retreive the next page in the ResultSet retreive the next page in the ResultSet